FreeClimbAPI/nodejs-sdk/docs/source/api/callingNumbers.rst

 create(phoneNumber, options)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    Create a new calling number through the Persephony API.
+    Create a new calling number through the FreeClimb API.

     :phoneNumber: {string} The phone number to add.
 Should be formatted with a '+' and country code e.g. +16175551212 (E.164 format).
-Persephony will also accept unformatted US number e.g. (415) 555-1212, 415-555-1212.
+FreeClimb will also accept unformatted US number e.g. (415) 555-1212, 415-555-1212.
     :[options]: {object} The optional properties to set on the new calling number.

     :returns: {Promise<object>} Returns a promise that resolves to the newly created calling number.